 These symptoms might not start until your platelet count is very low.
 If you notice any of them, call your doctor.

 Your doctor will ask questions about your medical history and symptoms.
-You'll also get an exam to look for bruises, spots of blood on your skin, and other signs of low platelets.
+You'll also get an exam to look for bruises, petechiae or spots of blood in your skin, and other signs of low platelets.
 You'll be checked for signs of infection, like a fever or rash.

 You might get a blood test that measures the number of platelets.
 A normal count is 150,000 to 450,000 platelets per microliter of blood.
 You can have bleeding problems if your count drops below 50,000.